nrfconnect/sdk-nrf/doc/nrf/libraries/networking/aws_iot.rst

 Requirements
 ************

-To use this library, you must build and program the :ref:`AWS FOTA <aws_fota_sample>` sample, available for the nRF9160 DK.
+The :ref:`aws_iot` sample available for the nRF9160 DK showcases the use of this library.
-As part of this process, you will :ref:`create a thing in AWS IoT <creating_a_thing_in_AWS_IoT>` and generate certificates for the TLS connection.
+As part of building the sample, you :ref:`create a thing in AWS IoT <creating_a_thing_in_AWS_IoT>` and generate certificates for the TLS connection.

 .. _set_up_conn_to_iot:

 Configuration
 *************

-After meeting the `Requirements`_, set up a secure MQTT connection to the AWS IoT message broker by completing the following configuration procedures:
+After meeting the `Requirements`_, complete the following configuration procedures to set up a secure MQTT connection to the AWS IoT message broker:

-* Programming the certificates to the on-board modem of the nRF9160-based kit.
+* Program the certificates to the on-board modem of the nRF9160-based kit
-* Configuring the required library options.
+* Configure the required library options
-* Configuring the optional library options.
+* Configure the optional library options

 See the following sections for detailed information.